Summary

 In later models of the business lifecycle (sometimes expressed as three words: business life cycle), stages were added, renamed, or redefined.
 Still, they commonly noted that businesses in each stage have typical characteristics with somewhat predictable impacts on key areas of the business, including leadership, talent acquisition and retention, product development and innovation, standardization of procedures and operations, and more.

-Interestingly, the business lifecycle models from the 1960s to the 1980s suggested that the growth of a business is linear and sequential.
+The business lifecycle models from the 1960s to the 1980s suggested that the growth of a business is linear and sequential.
 But today the view is more flexible—largely because the economy is more volatile and globally interconnected.
-This modern economic landscape makes it possible for changes in the macroeconomic environment to impact the stage of a business quickly and significantly, whether temporarily or for a longer time.
+This modern economic landscape makes it possible for changes in the macroeconomic environment to impact the stage of a business quickly and significantly.

 Think about the ripple effects to the supply chain that could be caused by, say, the closure of a major trucking enterprise or a strike among railway workers.
 These types of events could put tens of thousands of people out of work and delay deliveries for millions of households and businesses.
 Such disruptions can shake the foundations of businesses at every stage of the business lifecycle.
 And the impact can extend far beyond the borders of the country in which they occurred—and far into the future, as well.